 Marijuana Possession Laws

-You can also be sentenced to a suspended driver’s license for up to six months following a conviction on any violation of the Texas Controlled Substances Act, including marijauna.
+You can also be sentenced to a suspended driver’s license for up to six months following a conviction on any violation of the Texas Controlled Substances Act, including marijuana.

 What Is the Most Likely Outcome for a Simple Marijuana Possession Charge in Texas?

-If you are accused of a first offense of possessing less then 2 ounces of marijuana, it is likely you can work out a deal or even get your case dismissed in exchange for agreeing to drug treatment programs, or some community service.
+If you are accused of a first offense of possessing less than 2 ounces of marijuana, it is likely you can work out a deal or even get your case dismissed in exchange for agreeing to drug treatment programs or some community service.
 If you don’t get in any additional trouble in a set amount of time, the case may be dismissed or continued indefinitely.

-If you feel you may have a marijuana addition problem, agreeing to drug treatment can be an excellent option as part of a plea agreement.
+If you feel you may have a marijuana addiction problem, agreeing to drug treatment can be an excellent option as part of a plea agreement.